National Gendarmerie

 The Gendarmerie is the heir of the Maréchaussée, the oldest police force in France, dating back to the Middle Ages.
+Historically, the term "gens d'armes" (Man-at-arms) referred to armed soldiers or units associated with the royal or noble forces in France.
 The Gendarmerie has influenced the culture and traditions of gendarmerie forces around the world, especially in independent countries from the former French colonial empire.